Inshore fishing vessels and food safety

 - handled in a way that minimises contamination and deterioration.

-Fish that are temporarily held on land before being transferred to the primary processor, other than bivalve molluscan shellfish (BMS), must be held in an animal material depot listed for that purpose by MPI.
+Fish that are temporarily held on land before being transferred to the primary processor, other than bivalve molluscan shellfish (BMS), must be held in an animal material depot listed for that purpose by the Ministry for Primary Industries (MPI).

-If you process fish, you also have to meet fisheries management requirements under the Fisheries Act 1996 and related legislation.
+If you process fish, you also have to meet requirements under the Fisheries Act 1996 and related legislation.
+Requirements can include:

 Filleting fish on board inshore fishing vessels

-- Entire RMP template for inshore vessels - fish filleting (Word) [DOC, 482 KB]
+RMP template for inshore vessels – fish filleting [DOC, 482 KB]

 Exporting filleted fish

-If you wish to export filleted fish, you must have a fully customised and registered RMP.
+To export filleted fish, you need a fully customised and registered RMP.

-If you operate an inshore vessel and the fish product is to be exported to countries in the European Union (EU), there are specific requirements in the EU Overseas Market Access Requirements for inshore vessels.
+If you operate an inshore vessel and plan to export the fish product to the European Union (EU), you must meet additional requirements.
+These come from the EU Overseas Market Access Requirements (OMAR).